cfgnunes/nautilus-scripts/README.md

 - **Progress dialog**: Displays a progress dialog and allows interruption of tasks at any time.
 - **Status notifications**: Notifies users of dependency errors and MIME types.
 - **Dependency management**: Prompts users to install any missing dependencies.
-- **Remote file support:** Works with files stored on remote servers.
+- **Keyboard accelerators**: Provides keyboard shortcuts for some scripts.
+- **Easy access to recent scripts**: Includes a menu, _Accessed recently_, to quickly access recently used scripts, saving time and streamlining workflows.
 - **Non-destructive output**: Never overwrites the input file; the output is distinct.
+- **Direct usage**: Allows direct usage without requiring input parameters.
 - **Log file**: Produces an `Errors.log` file when a task finishes with an error.
-- **Direct usage**: Direct usage without requiring input parameters.
-- **Keyboard accelerators**: Provides keyboard shortcuts for some scripts.
-- **File manager compatibility**: Designed for major file managers like GNOME Files (Nautilus), Dolphin, Caja, Nemo, PCManFM-Qt and Thunar.
+- **File manager compatibility**: Designed for major file managers like GNOME Files (Nautilus), Dolphin, Caja, Nemo, and Thunar.
-- **Distro compatibility**: Designed to work on major GNU/Linux distributions, such as Ubuntu, Mint, Debian, Fedora, and Manjaro.
+- **Distro compatibility**: Works on major GNU/Linux distributions, such as Ubuntu, Debian, Fedora, and Arch Linux.
+- **Remote file support:** Works with files stored on remote servers.
 - **Easy adaptation**: Scripts can be easily copied and adapted for other purposes.
 - **Bash implementation**: All scripts are implemented in Bash.
 So, the scripts work well in the shell (without a graphical interface) and file managers.
 - **Shell script validation**: All scripts have been checked using [ShellCheck](https://github.com/koalaman/shellcheck).
-- **Easy access to recent scripts**: Includes a menu, `Accessed recently`, to quickly access recently used scripts, saving time and streamlining workflows.

 **Design philosophy:** Fewer clicks, dependencies, and verbose notifications, with a simple and intuitive directory structure.